cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ## Test it Out

 Now when we press play, we can see that the values for `Image Dims` get updated in the Inspector tab to maintain the source aspect ratio.
+We can change either the `X` or `Y` values and the other dimension will be automatically adjusted.

 ![inspector-tab-assign-shader](..\images\barracuda-posenet-tutorial-v2\part-3\inspector-tab-updated-image-dims.png)